Hargun-Preet/Project-Aegis/README.md

 ## 📖 Introduction

 Project Aegis is a cutting-edge secure file vault system developed as part of the Cyber Security Course (July-Dec 2025).
-The project implements a web-based solution that prioritizes user privacy through client-side encryption, ensuring that sensitive data never leaves the user's browser in an unencrypted form.
+This project ensures maximum privacy by performing all cryptographic operations in the browser.
+Files are encrypted with AES-256, integrity-protected with SHA-256, and securely stored in the backend database along with their encrypted keys — ensuring that only the rightful owner with the private RSA key can decrypt and access the data.

 ## ✨ Key Features